boussouira/boussouira/README.md

 - 👋 Hi, I’m Ahmed
-- 👀 I’m interested in Python, Django, Vue.JS and React
+- 👀 I’m interested in Python, Django, Vue.JS, React and Qt/C++
 - 🌱 I’m currently learning NextJS and React Native
 - 📫 How to reach me?
 You can find my email in any of my commits